 Read more: Where To See Dinosaurs In Singapore: Dinosaur Parks & Playgrounds

-12. Visit the revamped Future World exhibition
+2. Visit the Future World exhibition

 We love a good museum exhibition for kids, and Future World at ArtScience Museum has always topped our list of fave kids’ activities in Singapore.
 Good news: this iconic exhibition reopens just in time for the school holidays with revamped installations!
 There’s also the Artland exhibition taking place there, so the kids won’t go bored at all!